Architecture Overview¶

 OpenStackModule Protocol¶

-All modules conform to the OpenStackModule protocol:
+All modules conform to the OpenStackModule protocol, which defines the complete contract for module behavior:

 @MainActor